Population trapping in a pair of periodically driven Rydberg atoms: Two-atom chain ( )

 $|+\rangle$ state.--- The state $|+\rangle$ is involved in two resonances: R1 and R2.
 For $V_0\ll\Omega$, the resonances R1 and R2 are not entirely separable.
 The latter implies that the population from $|+\rangle$ state transfers almost equally to both $|gg\rangle$ and $|ee\rangle$ states for $V_0\ll\Omega$.
 Following Eq.~(\ref{heff3}) for $V_0/\omega\ll 1$, we can see that dynamical stabilization of $|+\rangle$ occurs when $J_0(\alpha)=0$.
-For sufficiently large V0 (except when $V_0=n\omega$), the resonances R1 and R2 can be well isolated from each other, and the dynamical stabilization of $|+\rangle$ is still determined by the zeros of $J_0(\alpha)$ if either R1 or R2 is satisfied.
-When the condition for R1 is met, the Rydberg blockade, which prevents any transition to $|ee\rangle$, helps to stabilize the $|+\rangle$ state dynamically when $J_0(\alpha)=0$.
-On the other hand, the resonance condition R2 demands a large detuning, which prevents any population transfer from $|+\rangle$ to $|gg\rangle$, and that helps the dynamical stabilization in state $|+\rangle$.
-Note that, when $|+\rangle$ is dynamically stabilized, one of the Floquet modes overlap completely with $|+\rangle$, as we have discussed in Sec.~\ref{ps}.
+For sufficiently large $V_0$ (excluding $V_0=n\omega$), the resonances R1 and R2 can be well isolated from each other, and the dynamical stabilization of $|+\rangle$ is still determined by the zeros of $J_0(\alpha)$ if either R1 or R2 is satisfied.
+If R1 alone is satisfied, the Rydberg blockade prevents any transition to $|ee\rangle$ thereby stabilizing $|+\rangle$ state dynamically at $J_0(\alpha)=0$.
+On the other hand, the resonance condition R2 demands a large detuning, which prevents any population transfer from $|+\rangle$ to $|gg\rangle$.
+The latter helps the dynamical stabilization of state $|+\rangle$.
+Note that, when $|+\rangle$ is dynamically stabilized, one of the Floquet modes becomes $|+\rangle$, as we have discussed in Sec.~\ref{ps}.